Exploring Patterns in Covid-19 Search Trends

 The Covid-19 pandemic is a global health crisis marked by extreme uncertainty, and we've been turning to the internet for answers.
 Schema partnered with Google News Initiative, Alberto Cairo (who provided art direction), and Axios to visualize our waves of interest in specific coronavirus-related topics over time.
-By using Google Trends data to analyze coronavirus-related search queries within the US, as well as English-language searches in five other countries, Schema created a microsite that reveals the types of information we've been seeking as the pandemic has progressed.
+Using Google Trends data to analyze coronavirus-related search queries within the US, as well as English-language searches in five other countries, Schema created a microsite that reveals the types of information we've been seeking as the pandemic has progressed.
 View the site.

 What We Searched For

-By organizing searches according to whether they start with “how to” versus “what is/are,” the visualization explores when users may have been looking for information in order to take specific actions.
+By organizing queries according to whether they start with “how to” or “what is/are,” the visualization explores when users may have been looking to take specific actions.
 Breaking search information into topic categories reveals that certain subjects were relevant during distinct periods.

 US and International Data